dkim286/CPSC-332-proj/README.md

 # Final Project

-yeah
+Final project for CSUF's Database Concepts class.

 # Running the page

 Getting this project directory inside XAMPP's scope is more annoying and involved than it should be.
+The steps are outlined below.

-## Create a `connection.txt` file
+## Step 1: Create a `connection.txt` file

 ```
 <?php